Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

 \subsection{Translocation of a single Arg$_9$ peptide was observed within a very short time scale}

 We observe that a single Arg$_9$ translocates the model membrane during the WE simulations.
-In the previous WE simulation, the translocation of Arg$_9$ was not observed because Arg$_9$ was trapped in a hydrophobic core for a long time \cite{Choe2021}.
-In the current simulations, the size of each bin was decreased from 0.25 \AA ~in the previous WE simulation \cite{Choe2021} to 0.10 \AA, which could help Arg$_9$ overcome potential energy barriers along the translocation path.
-Hereafter, Arg$_9$ represents the single peptide that implemented the WE method if there is no specific explanation.
+In the previous WE simulation, the translocation of Arg$_9$ was not observed because Arg$_9$ was trapped in the hydrophobic core of the membrane for a long time \cite{Choe2021}.
+In the current simulations, the size of each bin was decreased from 0.25 \AA ~in the previous WE simulation \cite{Choe2021} to 0.10 \AA, which could help Arg$_9$ overcome free energy barriers along the translocation path.
+The progress coordinate was defined as the distance between the center of mass of one of Arg$_9$s and that of the phosphorus(P) atoms in the upper leaflet (see the Methods section).
 The other three Arg$_9$ peptides were closely contacted with the upper leaflet during the simulations, and they didn't show any translocation or any meaningful penetration.

-Fig. \ref{fig1} shows the penetration depth of both Arg$_9$ vs. the number of iterations of WE simulations.
-Here, an iteration means splitting-combining trajectories at every 5 ps.
-We define the penetration depth as the distance between the center of mass of CPP and that of the upper leaflet's phosphorus(P) atoms.
+Fig. \ref{fig1} shows the penetration depth of Arg$_9$ vs. the simulation time.
+The total number of splitting-combining trajectories was 5080 in our WE simulations, and this number was converted to the simulation time using 5 ps as the time interval for splitting and combining trajectories (see the Methods section).
+We define the penetration depth as the distance between the center of mass of Arg$_9$ and that of the upper leaflet's phosphorus(P) atoms.
 Therefore, the negative sign denotes that Arg$_9$ is located below the upper leaflet.
 The maximum penetration depth of Arg$_9$ in the previous WE simulation was about $- 17.6$ \AA ~\cite{Choe2021}, and now it can reach up to $- 45$ \AA ~in the current simulations.

 As shown in the figure, the penetration depth changes rapidly within a very short time scale.
-As described in the Methods section, each iteration corresponds to 5 ps long, and the figure shows that Arg$_9$ can translocate the model membrane within a very short time ($\sim$ 25 ns) since the WE simulation started.
-Therefore, the WE method provides a very effective tool to overcome potential energy barriers between Arg$_9$ and the model membrane.
+Furthermore, the figure shows that Arg$_9$ can translocate the model membrane quickly ($\sim$ 25 ns) since the WE simulation started.
+Therefore, the WE method provides a very effective tool to overcome free energy barriers between Arg$_9$ and the model membrane.
 Thus the WE method could be used to study interactions between membrane-active peptides(MAPs), including cell-penetrating peptides(CPPs) and antimicrobial peptides(AMPs), and various model membranes within MD simulation approaches.